aurora-is-near/intents-swap-widget/docs/configuration.md

 ### `filterTokens`

-A custom filter function applied to tokens in both the source and target lists.
+A filter function applied to tokens in both the source and target lists.
 Return `true` to include the token, or `false` to exclude it.

+This can be useful when we want to exclude, rather than include particular tokens.
+If you want to include particlar tokens the `allowedTokensList` option might be more suitable.

 ### `chainsOrder`